RepoGrams/RepoGrams/README.md

 #### Pre-cache repositories ####

-You can cache a large number of git repositories on the server side by running `./precache.sh [domain-name] [list-of-repository-urls-file]` where the latter is a text file with one git repository URL per line.
+You can cache a large number of git repositories on the server side by running `./precache.sh [domain-name] [file-with-list-of-repository-urls]` where the latter is a text file with one git repository URL per line.
 This command will load all the repositories into the running docker image's memory.
 As long as these repositories do not change, they will be served from cache when called in the web application.

 ## Development ##